 This is done in a non-traffic environment.

 Beginner cycle training - Level 1 costs £10

 Saturdays from 10am to 1pm (approximately).
 Meet at the Chalet Café in Preston Park.

 Do you want to sharpen your cycling skills?
 You are not alone.
 Level 1 cycle training will enable you to cycle confidently and be more aware.
 You will learn basic skills such as:

 Intermediate cycle training - Level 2 costs £15

-Level 2 cycle training takes place on Saturdays from 9.30am to 1.30pm (approximately) on quiet and busy roads.
-Meeting place is the Maclaren room at The Level.
+Saturdays from 9.30am to 1.30pm (approximately) on quiet and busy roads.
+Meet at the Maclaren room at The Level.